renpy/renpy/sphinx/source/quickstart.rst

 Ren'Py does not make any distinction between character and background art, as they're both treated as images.
-In general, character art needs to be transparent, which means it should be a PNG file.
-Background art can be JPEG or PNG files.
+In general, character art needs to be transparent, which means it should be a PNG or WEBP file.
+Background art can be JPEG, PNG, or WEBP files.
 By convention, background images start with the "bg" tag.

 **Hide Statement.**